Free Shipping on All Breezaire Wine Cellar Cooling Units!

 Advantages of Ducted Wine Cooling Systems

-• Aesthetics: No visible equipment inside the cellar, preserving your wine room’s design.
+Aesthetics No visible equipment inside the cellar, preserving your wine room’s design.

-• Integration: Can sometimes be connected to existing HVAC systems.
+Integration It can sometimes be connected to existing HVAC systems.

 Ducted systems are ideal for spacious collections—see our selection of large capacity wine cooling units for robust, high-performance options.
 If your wine room falls in the mid-size range, medium capacity wine cooling units can provide the right balance of power and efficiency.